stanfordnlp/CoreNLP/index.md

 Alternatively, Stanford CoreNLP is [available on **Maven Central**](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22stanford-corenlp%22).
 Source is [available on **GitHub**](https://github.com/stanfordnlp/CoreNLP).
 For more information on obtaining CoreNLP, see the [download page](download.html).
-To download earlier versions of Stanford CoreNLP, including the last stable release (3.6.0), or language packs for earlier versions, go to the [history page](history.html).
+To download earlier versions of Stanford CoreNLP or language packs for earlier versions, go to the [history page](history.html).

 You can find the jars for 3.7.0 containing the models for each language we support in the table below.
 Due to size issues we have divided the English resources into two jars.
 The English (KBP) models jar contains extra resources needed to run relation extraction and